 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.

 A notification will appear automatically in the top right-hand corner with a message.
-Here you can see, Policy “Storage Sense – Windows 10” created successfully.
+Here, Policy “Storage Sense – Windows 10” was created successfully.
 The policy is also shown in the profiles list.

-Let’s check the end users experience in Windows 10 devices.
+Let’s check the end user’s experience on Windows 10 devices.

-Here you can see configured settings details based on defined policy, settings are applied successfully.
+Here you can see configured settings details based on the defined policy, settings are applied successfully.